u224/typed-map/README.md

 // assignable to parameter of type 'MyService'. map.set(MyService, 'aString');

-// Return value will be inferred as MyService. const value = map.get(MyService);
+// Return value will be inferred as `MyService`. const value = map.get(MyService);
 ```